RepairKnowledge

 Cross-Linking Density

 Hyaluronic acid fillers are stabilized through chemical cross-linking.
 The degree of cross-linking directly affects how the product behaves in tissue.
-Highly cross-linked HA fillers are more resistant to degradation and displacement.
+Highly cross-linked HA (Hyaluronic Acid) fillers are more resistant to degradation and displacement.
 Lightly cross-linked products, while softer and more natural-feeling, are more prone to spreading and migration.

 Key insight: The choice of filler product is itself a risk factor for migration.
 Selecting a filler with appropriate rheological properties for the specific anatomical site is essential for long-term stability.